kivy/kivy/doc/sources/installation/installation-windows.rst

 distributions of a package that has already been compiled.
 These wheels do not require additional steps when installing them.

 When a wheel is available on `pypi.org <https://pypi.python.org/pypi>`_ ("Python Package Index") it can be installed with ``pip``.
-For example when you execute ``python -m pip install kivy`` in a commandline, this will automatically find the appropriate wheel on PyPI.
+For example when you execute ``python -m pip install kivy`` in a command line, this will automatically find the appropriate wheel on PyPI.

 When downloading and installing a wheel directly, use the command ``python -m pip install <wheel_file_name>``, for example::